Richard Neal: Elections

 Neal has won reelection every two years since.
 Former Springfield mayor Theodore Dimauro, reflecting sentiments that Neal had an unfair advantage in the previous election, ran as a challenger in the 1990 Democratic primary.
 Dimauro's campaign was sullied by a false rumor he spread about the Bank of New England's financial situation, and Neal won the primary easily.
 He was unopposed in the general election, winning 68 percent of the vote.
 In 1992, his popularity was threatened by the House banking scandal, in which he had made dozens of unpenalized overdrafts at the House Bank.
 After narrowly defeating two Democratic opponents, he was challenged by Republican Anthony W. Ravosa Jr., and Independent Thomas R. Sheehan.
 Neal won with 53 percent of the vote.

 In a Springfield Union-News poll taken in mid-October 1994, Neal was ahead of John Briare by only 6 percentage points.
 Neal went on to spend nearly $500,000 in the last two weeks of the campaign to defeat Briare.
 The 1994 general election also featured a third-party candidate, Kate Ross, who received 6% of the vote.
-With blanks, Neal actually received only 51% of the vote in 1994.
+Neal received 59% of the vote in 1994.

 Since 1994 Neal has had little electoral opposition.
 He was challenged by Mark Steele in 1996 and easily dispatched him with 71 percent of the vote and ran unopposed in 1998.
 In 2000 he won the Democratic primary against Joseph R. Fountain, who challenged Neal's positions as "anti-choice" and "anti-gun".
 Neal had been unopposed in the general election since 1996, but faced Republican opponent Tom Wesley in the 2010 U.S. congressional elections, which Neal won by a margin of 57% to 43%.

 For his first 12 terms in Congress, Neal represented a district centered on Springfield and stretching as far east as the southern and western suburbs of Worcester.
 When Massachusetts lost a congressional district after the 2010 census, the bulk of Neal's territory, including his home in Springfield, was merged with the 1st district, held by fellow Democrat John Olver.
 While it retained Olver's district number, it was geographically and demographically more Neal's district; it now covered almost all of the Springfield metropolitan area.
 The prospect of an incumbent vs. incumbent contest was averted when Olver retired.
 The new 1st was no less Democratic than the old 2nd, and Neal was reelected without much difficulty in 2012, 2014 and 2016.

+2018

 In the 2018 Democratic primary, Neal defeated Springfield attorney Tahirah Amatul-Wadud, 70.7% to 29.3%.
 In the final days of the campaign Neal had $3.1 million in the bank to Amatul-Wadud's $20,000.
+Neal ran unopposed in the general election, winning a sixteenth term in the U.S. House.